earthly/website/blog/_posts/2023-09-06-what-is-syslog.md

 Every line in the screenshot above gives us the following information about events:

-* The date and time an event occurred
+* The date and time an event occurred.
 * The hostname of the device on which the event occurred.
-In this case, it is on my laptop
+In this case, it is on my laptop.
-* The third column is the program that generated the event
+* The third column is the program that generated the event.
-* The final column is the message content associated with that event
+* The final column is the message content associated with that event.

 ## How To Limit the Size and Number of Syslog Entries